lingsin5234/ShinyAppProject/ShinyAppPresentation.md

 ========================================================
 After the player and minimum 3-pt range are chosen, the app will automatically update the results in the main panel.
-The plot shown is a result of filtering the player and range from the 3-pt shooting data.
+The result is a plot shown from filtering the player and range from the 3-pt shooting data.